 In general there are three ways to start an integration.
-You can either enter a start time with Start Time, Start Date, or you can simply press the Start button or you can start via the external sync jack of the LMG.
+You can either enter a start time with Start Time, Start Date, or you can simply press the Start button or you can start via the external sync jack of the LMG450 (see 14.1.1).
 The first cycle which is taken into account is the cycle which follows the actual cycle.